darkecology/darkeco-dataset/README.md

 ## Overview

 The [Dark Ecology Dataset](https://darkecology.github.io/dataset/) is an open dataset of historical bird migration activity in every US weather radar scan from 1995 to 2022.
-This repository provides the folder structure and supporting files for the dataset.
+This repository provides a folder structure and supporting files for using the dataset.
 The data files themselves are hosted on [zenodo](https://zenodo.org/) and mirrored at UMass, and need to be downloaded and extracted into the `data/` directory.

 ## Quick Start